petertill/petertill/README.md

 # Hello There!

-I am Peter.
-I am a student developer, you can read here some info about me
+I am Peter, a student developer.
+You can read here some info about me.
 - Pronouns: He/Him
 - I’m interested in [Java](https://www.oracle.com/in/java/).
 I know JavaScript, HTML and CSS (self-taught, so it is likely that i don't about know something)
 - I’m looking to collaborate on open source projects